-How Far Ahead to Look.
-Most good drivers look at least 12 to 15 seconds ahead.
+Most good drivers look 12 to 15 seconds ahead.
 That means looking ahead the distance you will travel in 12 to 15 seconds.
 At lower speeds, that's about one block.
 At highway speeds it's about a quarter of a mile.
 If you're not looking that far ahead, you may have to stop too quickly or make quick lane changes.
 Looking 12 to 15 seconds ahead doesn't mean not paying attention to things that are closer.
 Good drivers shift their attention back and forth, near and far.
-Figure 2.6 illustrates how far to look ahead.